anvilistas/anvil-extras/docs/guides/modules/serialisation.rst

 A set of rows is converted to a list of those dictionaries.

 At present, multiple link columns are not supported.
-Date and Datetime columns are converted to strings in iso format.

 Usage
 -----